WildernessLabs/Documentation/docs/Meadow/Meadow_Desktop/Meadow_Blazor/index.md

     }
     ```

-An example razor page is shown below:
+And here's example razor page that uses the view model above:

     ```
     @page "/"